Paladin Alternate Class Features

 At 6th level the paladin adds the following selections to the list he can choose from:

 - Blinding Smite: When making a blinding smite, a cascade of holy light erupts forth and the target must make a successful Fortitude save or be blinded for 1d4 rounds.
 Any evil creatures within 10 feet of the target are dazed for 1 round (no save).
-The paladin must be at least 6th level to select this anathema.

 - Dispelling Smite: When making a dispelling smite, the target is subject to a targeted dispel magic with a caster level for the purposes of the dispel check equal to the paladin’s level + the paladin’s Charisma modifier.